marekmoch/ShopEasy-286021/README.md

 part was NULL value rows, as there were 314 such rows, which was 3.5% of the whole dataset.
 Following detailed analysis, all of the NULL values were dropped because they generally followed the distribution of the data and wouldn't make a significant different during training.

+Our design choices aren't really that complicated.
+We tried to make everything as readable as possible.
+We kept most of the default colors, but went ahead and changed some, such as when we displayed the red dashed line to show our only missing row value for one of the features.
+For our ipynb file, we tried to follow a chronological order, like if a person were following a story.

 Preprocessing the dataset was an easy task.
 The personId column is a unique identifier, so every row is "unique" in its own sense, but we still ended up checking for duplicate personId values just to be safe (there weren't any).
 We also decided to encode categorical features at the beginning of EDA since they also offer an insight into analyzing NULL values and the general distribution of the data, so preprocessing